saif-ellafi/foundryvtt-minimal-ui/README.md

 # Appreciations
 * Thanks to colorsettings by ardittristan: Minimal UI has a color picker!
-* Thanks to libWrapper by ruipin: Minimal UI is less prone to conflicts!
 * Thanks to vance in the FoundryVTT Discord: Minimal UI is better written!
 * Thanks to the FoundryVTT Discord community for the amazing issue reports and feedback.